andreban/flyby-results-explorer/memory-bank/activeContext.md

 ## Recent Changes

+- **Prompt API Integration:**
+    - The integration with the Prompt API has been updated to use a system prompt and to set the `temperature` and `topK` parameters.
+    - The JSON schema has been updated to include default values and to disallow additional properties.
+- **API Integration:** Replaced the mock implementation of `getFilterConfigFromQuery` with a real API call to the Built-in AI (Gemini Nano) service.
 - **"Clear All Filters" Bug Fix:**
     - Fixed a bug where the "Clear all filters" button in the empty results view was not resetting the price range slider.
 - **Price Range Slider Fix:**